internetstandards/Internet.nl/documentation/Docker-deployment.md

   `docker run -ti --rm --entrypoint python3 django -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'`

+  Be sure to wrap the resulting key in single quotes because it might contain characters that would be interpreted by the shell.

 - `IPV4_IP_PUBLIC`:

   Public IPv4 address (eg: `192.0.2.1`)